Department website: https://krieger.jhu.edu/film-media/

 Prerequisite(s): AS.061.145 OR AS.061.152

 This course will emphasize close observation and critical thinking.
 Through weekly screenings and class discussion, students will practice noticing; seeing and hearing with fresh eyes and ears, and taking nothing on screen for granted.
 And they’ll learn to reflect on and contextualize what they find, drawing evolved conclusions about how film texts communicate ideas and what those ideas may be.
 They’ll consider all elements of cinematic form; an array of analytical frameworks including genre, historical era, authorship, and modes of production; and representations of gender, race, and class.
-Regular quizzes, a short oral presentation, and a short written analysis.
+Emphasis on discussion over lecture.
+A short oral presentation and a short written analysis.
 No prior experience in film studies required; majors and non-majors welcome.

 From the films of Robert Flaherty, Jean-Luc Godard, Agnes Varda and Andy Warhol, through the work of Peter Watkins, Ulrich Seidl, Jia Zhangke, Lizzie Borden, Pedro Costa, Abbas Kiarostami, Kevin Jerome Everson, Sacha Baron Cohen and Chloé Zhao, this course explores the dominant techniques, the aberrations, and the virtues and limitations of hybrid filmmaking.
 Topics discussed include the ethics of representation, the significance of craft, questions of selection, narrative hegemony, the nature of performance, and the porous boundaries between documentary and fiction film.
 Students will be guided in their own hybrid filmmaking experiments throughout the semester.